 When a doctor fails to diagnose or misdiagnoses preeclampsia, it can be fatal to both the mother and the child.
 In these cases, you may wish to file a medical malpractice lawsuit.
 Birth injury and wrongful death lawsuits may also be an option, depending on the outcome of the delivery.

 Legal action is one of the main ways in which to find justice for you and your child’s injuries, or your child’s death.
 The medical team meant to take care of you during your pregnancy had a duty of care, and if they failed to take the proper actions and preventive measures to lead to a healthy and safe delivery, you and your family deserve financial compensation for your damages, pain and suffering.
-At Wilt & Associates, we care about patients who have been harmed by their healthcare professionals.
+At Wilt Injury Lawyers, we care about patients who have been harmed by their healthcare professionals.
 We want justice for mothers and families, and we have secured millions in settlements for people just like you in the past.
 Let us help.
 To schedule a free consultation, please call us or fill out our contact form.
 We maintain offices in Lexington and Louisville, and proudly serve clients throughout Kentucky.